brusMX/promitor-tests/metrics-alerting/README.md

 controller about which Prometheus must handle the alerts described in the `PrometheusRule` object.

-#### About severities

-**Warning**

-Alerts set with label "warning" are handled as Slack messages only: they don't go to our paging management tool of choice.
-So they are mostly informational.

-Also we can display those in Grafana dashboards since they are available in the `ALERTS` metric and they can also be part of a kind of "status aggregation"
-alert: you can consider your service in "yellow" status if there is at least one warning alert.

-We strongly recommend to have a runbook URL set for such alerts to tell about how you can investigate & resolve the issue but we don't enforce it on warning alerts.

-**Critical**

-Alerts set with label "critial" are handled as Slack messages but they are also sent to our paging managemet tool: those will definitiely ask for an operator to take a look and fix the issue.

-We can use those alerts as part of the "status aggregation" alert: your service is in red status if here is at least one critical alert.

-For those we enforce the presence if a runbook URL: an operator must hae a documentation on how to investigate & resolve the issue described by the alert.

-### PostgreSql

 You can find a sample of alerts for PostgreSql here: [PostgreSql alerts](prometheus-rule-pgsql.yaml)

 To deploy those alerts in your Prometheus: